 Improving women and girls’ health and enhancing their awareness and opportunities to claim their own rights, are emphasized under the priority area.
 It is important that women and girls have improved access to quality basic services, particularly health, education and social services.
 In addition, Document on the rights of women and girls (Finnish MFA) note that “The autonomy and self-determination of women and girls is enhanced by improving their awareness and opportunities to claim their own rights and make decisions concerning them.
 Men and boys are more actively involved in gender equality promotion.
 Furthermore, improved measures and services are used to fight violence and abuse against women and girls and human trafficking.”

-Finland support sexual and reproductive health and right (SRHR) worki in the following bilateral countries:
+Finland support sexual and reproductive health and right (SRHR) working the following bilateral countries:

-In Afganistan Finland is supporting SRHR projects through Marie Stop International (MSI) organization.
-The integrated Reproductive and Maternal Health project will improve the availability accessibility quality and acceptability of sexual and reproductive health information and services for vulnerable and marginalized women girls men and boys in six provinces of Afghanistan.
-The project is aligned with the national development goals of Afghanistan and it directly enhances the rights and status of women and girls as well as reduces poverty and inequality.
-Services are delivered through various channels including clinics mobile clinics and nurse entrepreneurs.
-MSI educates and empowers communities to enable individuals to make informed decisions.
+Previously in development cooperation in Afganistan Finland was supporting SRHR projects through MSI Reproductive Choices organization.
+The integrated Reproductive and Maternal Health project improved the availability accessibility quality and acceptability of sexual and reproductive health information and services for vulnerable and marginalized women girls men and boys in six provinces of Afghanistan.
+The project was aligned with the national development goals of Afghanistan and it directly enhanced the rights and status of women and girls as well as reduced poverty and inequality.
+Services were delivered through various channels including clinics mobile clinics and nurse entrepreneurs.
+MSI educated and empowered communities to enable individuals to make informed decisions.

 In Finland’s multilateral development cooperation, Finland gives priority to UN agencies that promote gender equality and work to reduce inequality:

-United Nations Population Fund UNFPA Finland stressis the need for proactive intervention in the field of sexual and reproductive health and rights.
-Finland is one of the largest supporter of the UNFPA, even though the funding has decresed yearly.
-In 2017 Finland´s core funding contribution to UNFPA was EUR 17 million.
+United Nations Sexual and Reproductive Health Agency UNFPA stresses the need for proactive intervention in the field of sexual and reproductive health and rights.
+Finland is one of the largest supporter of the UNFPA.
+In 2021 Finland´s core funding contribution to UNFPA was EUR 33 million.

-United Nations Children’s Fund UNICEF Finland’s priorities at UNICEF include education for girls and child welfare.
-In 2017, Finland’s core funding for the organisation totalled EUR 7 million.
+United Nations Children’s Fund UNICEF Finland prioritises girls’ education and child protection.
+In 2020, Finland’s core funding for the organisation was EUR 7 million.